Demet Özdemir: Personal life

 On 28 August 2022, she married musician and actor Oğuzhan Koç.
-In April 2023, the couple announced that they were getting a divorce.
 They divorced on 8 May 2023.

 Dance career

-Initially, Özdemir started dancing at 15.
-She studied and danced at the same time to support her family.
-She was a backup dancer for Bengü and later joined the dance group Efes Kızları. Özdemir appeared in Mustafa Sandal's music video "Ateş Et ve Unut".
+Özdemir began her career as a dancer at the age of 16, working while continuing her studies to support her family.
+She worked as a backup dancer for singer Bengü and later joined the dance group Efes Kızları.
+She appeared in music videos for Mustafa Sandal ("Ateş Et ve Unut") and Bengü ("Hodri Meydan").